aa236b-winter-2019/software-documentation/README.md

 # Software Documentation

-In this repository, all of the software we used and its features are documented.
+In this repository, all of the software and its features are documented.